But how do you know if a warehouse is performing well?

 Receiving inventory is a crucial part of managing a warehouse.
 It ensures that all inventory is accounted before it gets stowed away.

-Let’s say you order more inventory from your supplier and it’s put on the shelves only for you to find out later that what you ordered didn’t match up to what you received.
+Let’s say you order more inventory from your supplier and it’s put on the warehouse racks only for you to find out later that what you ordered didn’t match up to what you received.

 Monitoring warehouse receiving performance ensures that your receiving process is efficient and accurate.
 It also provides you with a better understanding of when to reorder more inventory, putting both production and receiving timelines into consideration.
 Here are some of the most common receiving KPIs.